zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf.md

 ## zarf

-DevSecOps Airgap Toolkit
+DevSecOps for Airgap

 ### Synopsis

-Zarf is a toolkit for building and deploying airgapped Kubernetes clusters.
+Zarf eliminates the complexity of air gap software delivery for Kubernetes clusters and cloud native workloads using a declarative packaging strategy to support DevSecOps in offline and semi-connected environments.

 ```
 zarf [COMMAND] [flags]